matteocorti/check_updates/README.md

 and the plugin will potentially deliver different results for different users.

-## Yum security plugin
+## YUM security plugin

-Use one of the following commands to install the yum security plugin:
+Use one of the following commands to install the YUM security plugin:

  - Fedora, Red Hat Enterprise Linux 6.x, CentOS 6.x, Scientific Linux 6.x systems: